MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 ### Are the logs stored in SIEM?

-To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system, check the following:
+To check whether you are storing and correlating logs in a Security Information and Event Management (SIEM) or in any other system:

 - Log analytics- pre-built queries
 - Sentinel- pre-built queries